Skip to content

 Topics

 Topics implement a publish-subscribe communication pattern between nodes.
-A node emits a topic to publish messages, and other nodes expect that topic to receive them.
+A node emits a topic to publish messages, and other nodes consume that topic to receive them.

 Use topics for continuous, unidirectional data streams such as sensor readings, camera frames, state updates, or any information that flows over time.
 Multiple consumers can listen to the same topic simultaneously.